Eqbal Mehdi

 Eqbal Mehdi (1 April 1946, Amroha, British India – 19 May 2008, Karachi, Pakistan) was a Pakistani painter artist.
 He is famous for his pen drawings.

 Early life

 Eqbal Mehdi was born to Syed Mir Ali, in Amroha, then British India (now India).
 Mehdi and his brother moved to Pakistan during the late 1950s.

 Art career

 Eqbal Mehdi was a self-taught artist.
 He has taught many people the art of painting in India and Pakistan.
-Mustajab Shelle of Amroha, India and Siraj Uddun Dehlvi of Pakistan are his students.
+Mustajab Shelle of Amroha, India and Siraj Uddun Dehlvi of Pakistan and Muhammad Ali Shaikh from Larkana, Pakistan are his students.
 He was an artist for Lail o Nahar, and also did illustrations for another magazine, Sab Rang.